 This team is assigned to investigate felony property crimes, including burglary, theft, motor vehicle theft, criminal mischief, trespass and other crimes.
 Investigators have found that many of the property-related crimes that occur in this county are crimes of opportunity.
 Suspects tend to take the path of least resistance by looking for open or unlocked doors.
 For crime-prevention tips, visit our Crime Prevention page.

-The West Metro Drug Task Force.
-The group was formed in 1992 to reduce the amount of illegal drugs available in the community by sanctioning those who provide the drugs.
+The West Metro Drug Task Force was formed in 1992 to reduce the amount of illegal drugs from the community by sanctioning those who provide the drugs.

+The evidence vault contains physical evidence relating to criminal cases in unincorporated Jefferson County.
+Evidence vault custodians ensure the integrity of all stored evidence and property, and they produce these items quickly and accurately for legal proceedings.
 The vault processes and stores more than 13,000 items each year.
-Items are periodically purged on a case-by-case basis (following adjudication), based on instructions from deputies and investigators involved.
+Items are periodically purged on a case-by-case basis following adjudication and based on instructions from deputies and investigators involved.
 Property is returned to owners, destroyed, converted to county property or auctioned.

-Administration & Courts Facility 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511
+100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511

-© 2013-2014 Jefferson County, CO.
+© 2013-2017 Jefferson County, CO.